• Home

 Note the special tokens: |system|, |user|, |assistant|

-• System: guidelines for the model
+• System: provides guidelines for the model

-• User: user input
+• User: provides the user input

-• Assistant: generated output
+• Assistant: gives the generated output

 • The end of text: